La Jolla Beaches

 What to Know

-- The Children's Pool is a great place to walk out on the sea wall to observe the seals and sea lions up close, but please do not try and interact directly with these protected animals.
+- The Children's Pool is a great place to walk out on the sea wall to observe the seals and sea lions up close.
+However, please do not try and interact directly with these protected animals.

-- Black's Beach is tricky to get to and many people have died, become injured or hopelessly stuck trying.
+- Getting to Black's Beach is tricky and hazardous, with a steep, cliff-side descent.
 Swimming here is also hazardous and there are no lifeguards on duty.

-- During the summer months, the tight streets of La Jolla become crowded with pedestrians, bicyclists and motorists.
-Be very careful when driving and parking.
+- During the summer months, the tight streets of La Jolla can become crowded with pedestrians, bicyclists and motorists.